TzhongBoyyy97/DRMNet/README.md

 # Domain Generalization for Pulmonary Nodule Detection via Distributionally-Regularized Mamba

-This paper has been accepted by MICCAI 2025.
+This paper has been accepted for presentation at MICCAI 2025.
 And our code is based on [SANet](https://github.com/mj129/SANet), [NoduleNet](https://github.com/uci-cbcl/NoduleNet), and [SGDA](https://github.com/Ruixxxx/SGDA).

-This code are licensed for non-commercial research purposes only.
+This code is licensed for non-commercial research purposes only.

 ## Contributions